 Public school districts in Nevada include (without limitation):

-As a condition of Nevada’s sovereign immunity waiver, there is a $100,000 cap on damages for negligent acts by public employees.
-Additionally, victims of school employee negligence cannot recover punitive damages in Nevada.1
+As a condition of Nevada’s sovereign immunity waiver, there is a $200,000 cap on damages for negligent acts by public employees.
+Additionally, victims of school employee negligence cannot recover punitive damages from the schools.1

-If the school is private, however, these limitations on damages do not apply.
+However, if the educational institution is private, these limitations on damages do not apply.

-A school or district commits negligent hiring, retention or supervision when:
+A Nevada school or district commits negligent hiring, retention or supervision when:

 - The school fails to conduct a reasonable background check of an employee;